Latest vaccine schedules and resources

 To make an appointment, you must reserve your spot online and not in person or by phone.
 For more information on those times and to reserve a slot, click here.

 The online reservation system will open at 7 a.m.
 Eastern time on Wednesdays and Friday.
 Appointments may not be available in every county during every scheduling opportunity:

 The company said they are “discouraging individuals from going to the signup page prior to the 7 a.m. start time as it has no bearing on the ability to book an appointment.”

 If you need to receive your second dose at a different location than the first, you will need to wait until the digital reservation system is open again to schedule another appointment.
 If you do so, there is no need to cancel your original second dose appointment.

 Costs and insurance

-Vaccinations are provided to eligible individuals, by appointment only, while supplies last, and at no cost to the individual.
 Customers with health insurance will need to bring their insurance card to their scheduled appointment.
+There is no out-of-pocket cost to you.
 Medicare members should bring their red, white and blue Medicare Part B card.
 Customers without health insurance will need to provide their driver’s license or Social Security number.